xzhanglab/multi-cancer-bone-metastasis-scrnaseq/README.md

 </span>

 <span style="font-size: 12px;">
-All intermediate data produced by running this code, as described below, are [**archived on Zenodo**](https://zenodo.org/uploads/14270977).
+All intermediate data produced by running this code, as described below, are available for download <a href="https://zenodo.org/uploads/14270977"><b>on Zenodo</b></a>.

 </span>

 ### <span style="font-size: 14px;">Overview</span>